sage-code/maj/case.md

-# Use case
+# use case

-**facts:**
+Maj existence is a fictional, utopic langauge created for an utopian virtual world.
+It is illogical to create a new language otherwise.
+But... is it?
+I will try to find out other good reasons to build Maj.
+I hope this will entice you to take Maj more seriosuly and find it useful.

+## facts:

 * Erosion of linguistic diversity has reduced the number of spoken languages to around 6,500;
-* Existing spoken languages become more complex as time pass and therefore difficult to learn;
+* Spoken languages become more complex as time pass and therefore difficult to learn;
-* Existing spoken languages are difficult to optimize due to government intervention;
+* Spoken languages are difficult to optimize due to government intervention and culture;
-* Existing languages are thought in schools to be used not to be improved;
+* We learn languages in schools then use them during our lives without questioning anything;
+* Therefore, language progress is incremental, small and in sinch with technology.

 For learning English you spend about 5 years, from 1'st grade to 5'th grade you will learn about 1400 words.
 The rest of your life you learn will learn some English but not all.
 Even if you are born in US or England you will never know all English words until you die.
 Some people will understend and use specific words based on domain of activity.
 I have selected about 2020 most frequent English words to be translated into Maj.

-**about Maj:**
+## About Maj:

 * Maj is an open source, romance language;
 * Maj is using Latin alphabet similar to English alphabet;